JarryShaw/MacDaily/README.md

 macapp   = true     ; applications in /Application folder cleanup  = true     ; cleanup caches appstore = true     ; Mac App Store applications

+[Daemon]
+# In this section, scheduled tasks are set up.
+# You may append and/or remove the time intervals.
+update      = true      ; run update on schedule uninstall   = false     ; don't run uninstall reinstall   = false     ; don't run reinstall postinstall = false     ; don't run postinstall dependency  = false     ; don't run dependency logging     = true      ; run logging on schedule schedule    =           ; scheduled timing (in 24 hours)
+    8:00                ; any daemon commands at 8:00
+    22:30 : update      ; update at 22:30
+    23:00 : logging     ; logging at 23:00

 ```

 &emsp; Above is the content of `.dailyrc`, following the grammar of `INI` files.
 Lines and words after number sign (`'#'`) and semicolon (`';'`) are comments, whose main purpose is to help understanding the contents of this file.